syncthing/docs/users/syncing.rst

 Scanning
 --------

-Syncthing detects changes to files by scanning.
-By default this happens every 60 seconds, but this can be changed per folder.
-Increasing the scan interval uses less resources and is useful for example on large folders that change infrequently.
-To make sure that not all folders are rescanned at the same time, the actual scan interval is a random time between 3/4 and 5/4 of the given scan interval. ``syncthing-inotify`` can also be used, which tells Syncthing to scan changed files when changes are detected, thus reducing the need for periodic scans.
+There are two methods how Syncthing detects changes: By regular full scans and by notifications received from the filesystem ("watcher").
+By default the watcher is enabled and full scans are done once per hour.
+This behavour can be changed by folder.
+Increasing the full scan interval uses less resources and is useful for example on large folders that change infrequently.
+To make sure that not all folders are rescanned at the same time, the actual scan interval is a random time between 3/4 and 5/4 of the given scan interval.
+Even with watcher enabled it is advised to keep regular full scans enabled, as it is possible that some changes aren't picked up by it.

-During a rescan the existing files are checked for changes to their modification time, size or permission bits.
+During a rescan (regardless whether full or from watcher) the existing files are checked for changes to their modification time, size or permission bits.
 The file is "rehashed" if a change is detected based on those attributes, that is a new block list is calculated for the file.
 It is not possible to know which parts of a file have changed without reading the file and computing new SHA256 hashes for each block.

+The watcher does not immedialy schedule a scan when a change is detected.
+It accumulates changes for 10s (adjustable by :ref:`fsWatcherDelayS <fsWatcherDelayS>`) and deleted files are further delayed for 1min.
+Therefore it is expected that you expirience a slight delay between making the change and it appearing on another device.

 Changes that were detected and hashed are transmitted to the other devices after each rescan.